 There is a well trodden tourist route in the southern half of Peru, commonly known as “The Gringo Trail”.
 This classic route in Peru includes many of the country’s most famous attractions, including Machu Picchu, Lake Titicaca and the Nazca Lines.
 There are good connections by bus and air, the route is flexible enough to accommodate schedules ranging from ten days to a month or more.

-Most travellers arrive in Lima, so we take it as a starting point (you can also easily connect to the "Gringo Trail" if you arrive to Peru overland from Bolivia or Chile).
-How many days you spend in each place depends on how much time you have and your personal preferences, so the days listed are only indicative.
+Most travellers arrive in Lima, so we take it as a starting point (you can also easily connect to the “Gringo Trail” if you arrive to Peru overland from Bolivia or Chile).
+How many days you spend in each place depends on how much time you have and your personal

 Many tourists arrive in the capital, leaving it just as quickly.
 If you only have 10 to 15 days in Peru, you will probably need only one day or two in Lima, maybe more if you like big cities.
 Take a day to explore the historic city center and eat at a good “Cevicheria” (ceviche restaurant).
 There are many more things to see and do in Lima, so stay more days if you have the time.

 Continue further south and you will arrive to the city of Nazca.
 The city may not have much to offer, but the nearness to the Nazca lines more than outweigh it, even though it is a bit boring city.
 If you arrive early in the morning, you can take a flight over the Nazca Lines and visit some surrounding attractions before continuing on to Arequipa later in the day.